Azure/azure-powershell/src/DataLakeStore/DataLakeStore/help/Restore-AzDataLakeStoreDeletedItem.md

 ```

 ## DESCRIPTION
 The **Restore-AzDataLakeStoreDeletedItem** cmdlet restores a deleted file or folder in Data Lake Store.
-Requires the path of deleted item in trash retunred by Get-AzDataLakeStoreDeletedItem.
+Requires the path of deleted item in trash returned by Get-AzDataLakeStoreDeletedItem.

 ## EXAMPLES